mdocekal/ClassMark/README.md

 * install_editable.sh
   * Same as install.sh, but for development purposes (pip3 install --editable).
 * install_CPU.sh
-  * Same as install.sh, but ANN classifier plugin uses tensorflow without GPU.
+  * Same as install.sh, but ANN classifier plugin uses tensorflow without GPU (enabling the GPU parameter in the GUI has no effect).
   * ./install.sh is preferable choice please use it if you can
 * install_editable_CPU.sh
-  * Same as install_editable.sh, but ANN classifier plugin uses tensorflow without GPU.
+  * Same as install_editable.sh, but ANN classifier plugin uses tensorflow without GPU (enabling the GPU parameter in the GUI has no effect).
   * install_editable.sh is preferable choice please use it if you can

 If you want to install ClassMark on others systems (eg. Windows), than please take a look at install*.sh scripts to get inspiration.
 Their just consists of multiple pip3 commands and from their content is immediately clear what you need to install.